Energy direct debits help

 Lower your payments & get money back

-Paying by monthly direct debit can cut bills by more than £200 a year.
-Yet suppliers base direct debits on an estimate of your usage.
-If that's wrong, you can end up overpaying each month.
-Here's how to make sure yours is fair – and what to do if you don't think it is.
+Paying your energy bill by monthly Direct Debit can save more than £100 a year compared with paying when you receive a bill.
+Yet with Direct Debit, suppliers base them on an estimate of your usage over a year, and then divide this by 12.
+If that's wrong, you can end up overpaying – and last year around £3.5bn was held in credit by suppliers.
+Here's how to make sure your bill is fair and what to do if it's not.

 Refund credits.
 If a credit has accumulated and a customer asks for it back, suppliers must refund it.
 If the supplier thinks the credit should be withheld, the reasons why must be clearly explained but customers can challenge this (see how to challenge it).